 In 1915, the Ku Klux Klan was revived by white Protestants near Atlanta, Georgia.
 In addition to the group’s anti-Black ideologic core, this second iteration of the Klan also opposed Catholic and Jewish immigrants.
 A growing fear of communism and immigration broadened the Klan’s base throughout the South and into the Midwest, with a particular stronghold in Indiana.
 By 1925, when its followers staged a march in Washington, D.C., the Klan had as many as 4 million members and, in some states, considerable political power.
 A series of sex scandals, internal battles over power and newspaper exposés quickly reduced the group’s influence.

-The Klan arose a third time during the 1960s to oppose the civil rights movement and to preserve segregation as the Chief Justice Earl Warren-led U.S. Supreme Court substantiated civil rights in multiple Supreme Court rulings.
-Bombings, murders and other attacks took a great many lives.
+The Klan arose a third time during the 1960s to oppose the civil rights movement and attempt to preserve segregation as the Chief Justice Earl Warren-led U.S. Supreme Court substantiated civil rights in multiple Supreme Court rulings.
+Bombings, murders and other attacks the Klan carried out took a great many lives.
 Murders committed by Klansmen during the civil rights era include four young girls killed while preparing for Sunday services at the 16th Street Baptist Church in Birmingham, Alabama, and the 1964 murder of civil rights workers Andrew Goodman, James Chaney and Michael Schwerner in Mississippi.